oracle/cloudtestdrive/AppDev/ATP-OKE/env-setup.md

 - Create an Auth Token for the user api.user

-  - Take care to copy the Token string in a file on your PC : you will nbeed it later, and you cannot retrieve it back from the console.
+  - Take care to copy the Token string in a file on your PC : you will need it later, and you cannot retrieve it back from the console.

     ![img](images/660/Auth_token.png)